Jon-Fr/Geo_419b/README.md

 This program is intended for the automatic download of elevation data and orthophotos from [Geoportal-Th.de][1].

 ## Installation
 The following section describes the installation of the program.
-Once for the case that [Anaconda][2] is used and if this it is not the case.
+Firstly, in case [Anaconda][2] is used and secondly, if it is not.

 #### With Anaconda
 If you use anaconda you can use the enviroment.yml file to set up an environment in which the script can be used.